chemiker/sciolism-2019/README.md

 [![Build Status](https://travis-ci.com/chemiker/sciolism-2019.svg?token=x4izkYqUsdzKvGgzFj4T&branch=master)](https://travis-ci.com/chemiker/sciolism-2019)

 ## Installation
-1. Download the latest [release](https://github.com/chemiker/sciolism-2019/releases) of the theme and move the files in the `theme` folder of your Hugo instance.
+1. Download the latest [release](https://github.com/chemiker/sciolism-2019/releases) of the theme or clone this repository and move the files in the `theme` folder of your Hugo instance.
-2. Activate the theme by adjusting the theme option and insert all [theme options](#theme-options) in your project's `config.toml` file:
+2. Activate the theme by adjusting the theme option and insert all necessary [theme options](#theme-options) in your project's `config.toml` file:

 ```theme = "sciolism-2019"```